samtools/htslib/samples/README.md

 A set of sample programs are available which showcases the usage of APIs in HTSlib.
 They are based on version 1.17 of HTSLib and are mainly for demonstration of API usage.
-Further optimization and error handling might be required for actual usage.
+Further optimisation and error handling might be required for actual usage.

 [1]: http://samtools.github.io/hts-specs/